BethSpornitz/supermarket_sales/README.md

 # Project 7 - Gender Based Sales Trends in Supermarket Transactions

+### Section 1.
+The Business Goal
 This project explores consumer behavior by gender in a synthetic supermarket sales dataset.

 We use data analysis and interactive dashboards to investigate product preferences, purchase value differences, and ethical considerations in business intelligence decision-making.

-### Dataset Source
+### Section 2.
+Dataset Source

 The data used in this project comes from the Supermarket Sales dataset available on Kaggle.
 This dataset includes 1,000 sales transactions recorded across 3 supermarket branches, including fields like customer gender, product line, quantity, total amount, payment type, and rating.
 It is a synthetic dataset generated to mimic real-world business scenarios and is ideal for business intelligence practice.

-## How to install and run the project
+### Section 3.
+Tools Used
+- Python

+- SQLite (Data Warehouse)

+- JupyterLab in VS Code

+- pandas, matplotlib, plotly.express

+- Dash (for the interactive dashboard)

+- Git & GitHub for version control

+### Section 4.
+Workflow and Logic

 ### Create and Activate Project Virtual Environment